Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/managing_mobile_backend_services_data_objects/_index.md

 ![](/Images/users_latest.png)

 To filter the list of objects displayed in the table, click the **Filter** icon.
 Select a field to filter on, a filter operand (for example, "Equals" or "Starts With"), and the value on which to filter.
 The fields you can filter on vary according to the type of object.
-See [Filtering Mobile Backend Services object data](https://confluence.axway.com/pages/viewpage.action?pageId=278015330#ManagingMobileBackendServicesdataobjects-Filtering) for more information.
+See [Filtering Mobile Backend Services object data](#filtering-mobile-backend-services-object-data).

 To delete an object or objects, select an object or objects from the list and click the **Delete** icon and then verify the deletion of the selected object or objects.